dave1010/Asdfghjkl/README.md

 Named after the Deadmau5' song Asdfghjkl, as the mouse is dead and you use a Qwerty keyboard instead.

 **Double tap Cmd to see an overlay on your screen.
-Tap a corresponding key to select that area. tap again (and again) to drill down.
-Tap soace to move the mouse and click.**
+Tap a corresponding key to select that area, then tap again (and again) to drill down.
+Tap space to move the mouse and click.**

 This repository currently contains a scaffolded macOS overlay app described in `PLAN.md`.
 The Swift Package builds a headless skeleton of the input, overlay, and action layers so we